 If it is time to refinance or consolidate your Great Lakes federal student loans, Great Lakes is largely an uninvolved observer.

 Federal consolidation is handled by the Department of Education.
-Great Lakes really doesn’t have a role in the process.
-Just make sure that you stay up to date on payments prior to things getting started.
+Great Lakes doesn’t have a role in the process.
+Just make sure that you stay up to date on payments before things getting started.

 In private refinancing, the new lender does all of the heavy lifting.
 You may have to send a recent Great Lakes statement over to the new lender, but the refinance company will be responsible for cutting the check and getting it to Great Lakes.
 Once your Great Lakes loans are paid off, you can begin repayment with the new company under the terms of the new agreement.